goldenryu2000/Discord-OCR-Bot/readme.md

 # OCR - Bot
 A Simple Discord Bot for OCR.

-As a personal preference, This bot requires no command to do OCR.
+As a personal preference, this bot requires no command to do OCR.
 So add it to a separate channel or make sure you don't add this bot on the channels where you don't want it.

 # Instructions: